 The 10-mile transit system, similar to the New York subway, was built in 2004 and projected to carry 100,000 riders daily by 2010.
 Today, it receives less than one-quarter of that projection, due to its limited route.

 “The choice of where to put the line was political and not efficacious,” says Howard.
 So it simply doesn't go where people need it to.

 Lambert and his teammates partnered with RVA Rapid Transit and made great strides in the organization’s mission of bringing mass rapid transit to Richmond.
 However, political partisanship has prevented rapid transit from coming to Richmond in the past, and continues to threaten its future, making the lessons Lambert and his classmates learned in Puerto Rico even more important.

 Building communityAs a Living-Learning program, community is at the heart of every SSIR.
-The yearlong courses begin with a semester of research and experiential learning.
-During winter break, students and faculty travel together to further explore the lessons learned in fall, and prepare students for their capstone projects, which are completed and presented in spring.
+The yearlong courses begin with a semester of research and community-based learning.
+During winter break, students and faculty travel together to further explore the lessons learned in fall and prepare students for their capstone projects, which are completed and presented in spring.

 “For me, it is almost the perfect vehicle for community-based learning because the expectation is that you’re going to build community and do things outside of class together,” says Howard.

 And the students seem to agree.

 “I was a little nervous going in,” says Lambert, “but because of the way the community was structured, I came to know each person on a new level.
 We laughed, we cried, and we struggled together.”